On this page

 Enable the source

-When your converter is configured, click Save and Enable to enable the source.
+When you configure your converter, click Save and Enable to enable the source.

 Troubleshooting

 • Make sure you give access to the correct Amplitude account.
 Use the same data center as your organization.
-For more information, see Give Amplitude access to your S3 bucket.
+For more information, refer to Give Amplitude access to your S3 bucket.

 • You can use an existing bucket that you own.
 Update the bucket's policy with the output from the Amplitude wizard to ensure compatibility.